School Psychology - M.Ed.

 |SPSY 67974||SOCIAL-EMOTIONAL INTERVENTIONS IN SCHOOL PSYCHOLOGY||3|

-Students must complete SPSY 67692 in two semesters.
-State/Federal background checks are required for all field-based experiences.
+Students must complete SPSY 67692 in two semesters, 3 credit hours each for a total of 6 credit hours.
+Annual State/Federal background checks are required for all field-based experiences.

 - Depending on students' background/experience, students may be required to complete additional coursework in the first and second years of the program.